Rules for those traditional

 Sukkot on Tishri 15-22 ending with Simhat Torah on Tishri 22 A Torah feast of Tabernacles, Messianic feast of restoring G-d’s Tent in human souls (Mathew 17,4); ends with celebration of finishing and beginning of annual reading of Torah and Gospel,

-Hanukkah on Kislev 25 [2 Maccabees 10,5-8] feast of Purifying the Temple – feast of Gd’s Light: a Messianic feast of coming of the Light of Truth into the world, Proto-Christmas of the first Jewish Christians (celebration of birthdays was a heathen feature, only Temple festivals were celebrated by faithful Jews),
+Hanukkah on Kislev 25 [2 Maccabees 10,5-8] feast of Purifying the Temple – feast of Gd’s Light: a Messianic feast of coming of the Light of Truth into the world [Malachi 4, 2 (3:20)], an authentic Christmas of the first Jewish Christians (celebration of birthdays was a heathen feature, only Temple festivals were celebrated by faithful Jews),

 Other Jewish holidays can be celebrated at own discretion.
 Celebrating in accordance with Jewish rites is welcome.

-7) Similarly to the feasts, all traditional Christian fasts are kept in own churches as earlier in accordance with Church commandments, however Jewish fasts (especially those of Yom Kippur and the 9th of Av) are kept at own discretion.
-It is welcome for the Messianic Jews and Para-Messianic Christians to fast on Yom Kippur maintaining solidarity with the whole Jewish nation;
+6) Similarly to the feasts, all traditional Christian fasts are kept in own churches as earlier in accordance with Church commandments, however Jewish fasts (as that of the 9th of Av) are kept at own discretion;

 Besides that, when inside the Messianic movement, these Christians should understand that the symbols of Fish (ΙΧΘΥΣ – Y-shua‘ Messiah G-d’s Son Saviour) and Menora (the Church in Revelation) are older than those of Cross or of the Shield (Star) of David (in the sense of Judaism).
 Being not the oldest, in historic memory of the Jewish nation the sign of Cross, unfortunately, has negative connotations with persecutions, deportations, murder and pogroms, for what traditional Christianity was responsible.